Overview

 If your subwoofer performs digital signal processing (DSP), it most likely imposes a delay.
 Unfortunately, this delay cannot be reduced.
 To compensate, you can add a delay to the main speakers using the WiiM Home App.

-If your subwoofer does not impose a noticeable delay but is placed farther from your main listening position than your main speakers, you should apply a delay value for the subwoofer.
+If your subwoofer does not impose a noticeable delay but is placed farther from your main listening position than your main speakers, you should apply a delay value for your main speakers.

 Adjust Subwoofer & Speaker Latency